• Menu

 Autumn colors in the Lost Creek National Wilderness Area.
 Photo: Stephen Bentsen

-Being in the Pike National Forest and within close proximity to Denver, common recreational activities can easily be done in Lost Creek Wilderness.
+Being in the Pike National Forest and within proximity to Denver, common recreational activities can easily be done in Lost Creek Wilderness.
 Because it is so close to such a bustling city, the wilderness area is popular among casual hikers and backpackers as well as families with their children.

 For people who are looking for solitude, be aware that The Lost Creek Wilderness receives fairly regular human use.